Ductile Iron Pile Products

 How DIPs Are Implemented

 Ductile Iron Piles are installed using an excavator-mounted hydraulic hammer fitted with a special drive adapter that drives the pile into the ground using a combination of the percussive energy from the hammer and the excavator crowd force.
-Two main types of installation methods exist for the Ductile Iron Piles: Non-grouted (dry) DIPs and grouted DIPs.
+Two main types of installation methods exist for the Ductile Iron Piles: Non-grouted (dry) DIPs and exterior grouted DIPs.
 While the same Ductile Iron Piles are used in each system, the installation process and accessories do vary depending on the method selected for installation.

-One attractive feature of the Ductile Iron Pile system is that it uses conventional earthwork equipment for installation including a medium-duty excavator, hydraulic hammer and grout pump.
+One attractive feature of the Ductile Iron Pile system is that it uses conventional earthwork equipment for installation including a single medium-duty excavator, hydraulic hammer and grout pump.
 The amount of specialized equipment and tooling is limited to the drive tools.

 1) Base Excavator Machines